 Achieving success in this class will require giving regular effort outside of class, meaning doing homework.
-If you plan to be successful in this class, expect to spend a minimum of 4 to 6 hours outside of class every week maintaining or increasing your math skills.
-Homework is a planned practice for students to master the skills taught in class and needed in higher-level mathematics courses.
+If you plan to be successful in this class, expect to spend a minimum of 4 to 6 hours outside class every week maintaining or increasing your math skills.
+Homework is planed practice for students to master the skills taught in class and needed in higher-level mathematics courses.

 Every student must do homework.
 Homework will be assigned daily.
 The assigned homework will be available on the South Plains College's Blackboard server, for printing.
-The homework will not be directly graded, as all solutions are available on Blackboard.
+The homework will not be graded.
 However, the practice is required in order to more fully understand each topic and to successfully negotiate the quizzes and the exams.